 Lesson Two: The Story

 Everything starts with the story.
 What story are you trying to tell?
 Is it based on a true story, a book, or some other published work (an adapted screenplay), or an original idea that you came up with (an original screenplay)?
-You will learn that you need to write what you know and that every script has a beginning, middle and end.
+You will learn what it really means to write what you know and that every script has a beginning, middle and end.